t1/nginx-config-model/README.md

 * Change only what is known, esp.:
     * Don't change unknown tokens
     * Don't change comments or whitespace
+    * This does _not_ have to be perfect for whitespace between known expressions

 # Non-Goals